-- 2.5.20.
+- 2.6.22.
 Preparation programs are courses deemed necessary by the institution to enable an awardee to successfully complete their qualification in the timeframe specified in CRICOS.
-Such programs may be formal or informal, for example bridging courses or special intensive courses, and may not lead to a recognised qualification. - 2.5.21.
-Preparation programs include: - i. pre-course English (see Section 2.3) - ii. qualifying or preliminary programs for postgraduate awardees - iii. foundation programs for undergraduate and vocational education and training awardees. - 2.5.22.
+Such programs may be formal or informal, for example bridging courses or special intensive courses, and may not lead to a recognised qualification. - 2.6.23.
+Preparation programs include: - i. pre-course English (see Section 2.3) - ii. qualifying or preliminary programs for postgraduate awardees - iii. foundation programs for undergraduate and vocational education and training awardees. - 2.6.24.
 Preparation programs can be up to a maximum of 12 months.
 The total program of activities (i.e. a combination of the preparatory programs and the main course of studies) must not result in the scholarship duration being more than 12 months longer than the main course.

-2.6.
+2.7.
 Types of courses for which Australia Awards Scholarships are not available

-- 2.6.1.
-Australia Awards Scholarships are not available for: - i. undergraduate courses that require more than four years of study (e.g. medical and veterinary science programs that take five or more years to complete) - ii. undergraduate courses that are available at tertiary education institutions in the awardee's home country - iii. training in areas related to nuclear technology or flying aircraft - iv. legal workshops - v. study by distance or external mode in Australia unless as part of CRICOS registered course where the majority of units are undertaken in the primary institution and the external component is no more than 25 per cent of the total course study load - vi. study by distance or external mode while residing outside Australia unless as part of CRICOS registered course where the majority of units are undertaken in Australia and the external component is no more than 25 per cent of the total course study load and with the prior approval of the Program Area - vii. military training - viii. training in counter-subversion methods, the suppression of political dissent or intelligence procurement. - 2.6.2.
-Generally scholarships will not be available for courses of study in Australia where the applicant already has achieved that qualification and the qualification is deemed to be equivalent to the Australian qualification at the same level. - 2.6.3.
+- 2.7.1.
+Australia Awards Scholarships are not available for: - i. undergraduate courses that require more than four years of study (e.g. medical and veterinary science programs that take five or more years to complete) - ii. undergraduate courses that are available at tertiary education institutions in the awardee's home country - iii. training in areas related to nuclear technology or flying aircraft - iv. legal workshops - v. study by distance or external mode in Australia unless as part of CRICOS registered course where the majority of units are undertaken in the primary institution and the external component is no more than 25 per cent of the total course study load - vi. study by distance or external mode while residing outside of Australia unless as part of CRICOS registered course where: - vi.a. the majority of units are undertaken in Australia; - vi.b. the external component is no more than 25 per cent of the total course study load; and - vi.c. with the prior approval of the Assistant Secretary, Scholarships and Alumni Branch, DFAT. - vii. military training - viii. training in counter-subversion methods, the suppression of political dissent or intelligence procurement. - 2.7.2.
+Scholarships will not be available for courses of study in Australia where the applicant already has achieved that qualification and the qualification is deemed to be equivalent to the Australian qualification at the same level. - 2.7.3.
 This is not an exhaustive list, and excluded programs of study are not limited to the above.

-2.7.
+2.8.
 Application process